ibuttimer/canvasstrac-server/README.md

 * <code>heroku builds:create -a canvasstrac</code>

 ### Run application on [Heroku](https://www.heroku.com)
-Following deplayment of the application to Heroku, it is necessary to set the environment configuration in the Heroku application console.
+Following deployment of the application to Heroku, it is necessary to set the environment configuration in the Heroku application console.
 See *Config Variables* in the Heroku application settings.

 #### Additional inofrmation
 * Run <code>heroku run bash -a canvasstrac</code> to open a shell to see what is actually deplayed in the dyno.